uofu-skybin/skybin/integration/README.md

 This directory contains useful scripts for running and testing SkyBin locally.

-To get started, run `setup.sh &`.
-This will setup SkyBin in a `repo` subfolder within this directory and start metadata, provider, and renter services.

-Run `teardown.sh` to stop the services and delete the SkyBin setup.
+To start a local metaserver, provider, and renter, run the `setup.sh` script in the background.
+Run `teardown.sh` to kill these services and remove related files.

+Most other files in the directory are test scripts ending in `test.py`.
+To run one of these, use Python in the terminal, e.g.

+`$ python single_upload_test.py`